Our Extended (time) Supply Priest

 Margaret Dudley Ashby, Retired

-On May 9, 2015, our Rector Jim Rains, retired after 6 wonderful years as a part St Paul's family.
+On May 9, 2015, our Rector Jim Rains, retired after 6 wonderful years as a part of St. Paul's family.

 An avid hiker of the Appalachian Trail, Father Jim was drawn to the mountains.
 He served the Church of the Good Shepherd, Rangeley, Maine, where he developed a hospitality ministry to hikers on the Appalachian Trail.
 After seven years he was called to be rector of Trinity Church, Lewiston, Maine, and chaplain to the Episcopal students at Bates College.
 He met his wife, Sharon, an artist from Kennebunkport, Maine, and they were married in 1980.